-I will invoke the terms 'empiricist' and 'rationalist' along the way.
+I will sometimes, especially when I'm being lazy or sloppy, invoke the terms 'empiricist' and 'rationalist' along the way.

-But we will not be held to the standard narrative.
+But despite our attention to the standard core of philosophers, we will not be held to the standard narrative.

 II.
 Central Themes